leviathan/Shopnow-Fancy/README.md

 `Cells` are custom `UIView` subclasses that contain either a `MKMapView` or `UIImageView` on the left side and two labels on the right side.
 The two different types can be specified via the `SNFTableViewCell` `cellType` property.

-All Objective-C files use the 'SNF' prefix.
+All Objective-C files use the `SNF` prefix.

 ### Project Setup